 Genetic diseases and Paternity tests

-This particular testing method is the most convenient for any genetic disorder detections.
+This particular testing method is the most convenient for any genetic disorder detection.
 Some conditions that can be diagnosed include sickle cell anemia, dwarfism, albinism, cystic fibrosis, and muscular dystrophy.

 How does PCR help in COVID-19 diagnosis?